-Section 1.2 What is the Evidence of Coverage document about?
+Section 1.2 What is the Evidence of Coverage booklet about?

-This Evidence of Coverage document tells you how to get your medical care and prescription drugs.
-It explains your rights and responsibilities, what is covered, what you pay as a member of the plan, and how to file a complaint if you are not satisfied with a decision or treatment.
+This Evidence of Coverage booklet tells you how to get your Medicare medical care and prescription drugs covered through our plan.
+This booklet explains your rights and responsibilities, what is covered, and what you pay as a member of the plan.